nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter10_chapter_10_sanctified_prepared_for_god_s_purpose.md

 <!-- p108 -->
-2.  **Exploring Scripture:** Read <span class="x-scripture" data-type="ref" data-book="John" data-chapter="15" data-verses="1-5" data-lang="en" data-version="NKJV">John 15:1-5</span>.
+2.  **Exploring Scripture:** Read <span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="15" data-verses="1-5" data-lang="en" data-version="NKJV">John 15:1-5</span>.
 How does the image of pruning and bearing fruit help us understand sanctification?

 <!-- p109 -->
-3.  **Renewing the Mind:** Discuss <span class="x-scripture" data-type="ref" data-book="Romans" data-chapter="12" data-verses="2" data-lang="en" data-version="NKJV">Romans 12:2</span>.
+3.  **Renewing the Mind:** Discuss <span class="x-scripture" data-type="ref" data-book="ROM" data-chapter="12" data-verses="2" data-lang="en" data-version="NKJV">Romans 12:2</span>.
 What does it mean to “renew your mind,” and how does this relate to sanctification?

 <!-- p110 -->